nv-morpheus/Morpheus/scripts/validation/kafka_testing.md

                      --load-model abp-nvsmi-xgb
     ```

-1. Open a new terminal and launch the inference pipeline which will both listen and write to kafka:
+1. From the Morpheus terminal launch the inference pipeline which will both listen and write to kafka:
     ```bash
     morpheus --log_level=DEBUG run --num_threads=1 --pipeline_batch_size=1024 --model_max_batch_size=1024 \
         pipeline-fil \